-In English, this half term, we will be basing our outcomes around the Crime Fiction genre.
-To help us immerse ourselves in this exciting topic we will be reading the excellent 'The London Eye Mystery' by Siobhan Dowd as a class novel.
+In English, this half term, we will be basing our outcomes around Classic Fiction.
+To help us immerse ourselves in this exciting topic we will be following the yellow brick road by reading the much loved 'The Wizard of Oz' by L.Frank Baum as a class novel.

-Throughout the unit the children will have some wonderful opportunities to immerse themselves in the world of super sleuths and crime fiction.
-We will use the class texts to help us to write a detective story to entertain and intrigue children in another class
+Throughout the unit the children will have some wonderful opportunities to immerse themselves in the world of fantasy and classic fiction.
+We will use the class texts to help us to create a new chapter from 'The Wizard of Oz'

 using plot patterns and shared writing techniques incorporating all our new and old grammar skills as we develop our ideas.

-In Mathematics we will be start the half term by focussing on decimals and percentages.
+In Mathematics we will be start the half term by continuing our focus on Algebra .
 To succeed in this area the children will need to be able to:

 You can help your child at home by helping them to practice their times tables and division facts.
 Just ten minutes a day will make all the difference to their rapid recall.